PostHog/posthog.com/contents/blog/why-product-engineering-is-so-fun.md

 Maybe it's just me, but I've had more fun as a product engineer than in _any_ other role, hands down.
 I'll tell you why.

-## Optimizing for fun
+## Why optimize for fun?

-But first - why does it matter how much fun I'm having?
+But first... why does optimizing for fun matter?

 For me, it's simple.
-I've happily realized that the amount of fun I have in my work is highly correlated with my job satisfaction.
-It sounds obvious - if you're not having fun, would you be satisfied with your job?
-But I've seen a lot of people sacrifice the fun they have for some _thing_ that gives them more money, status, or even just more of a feeling that they've climbed up the next rung of the ladder despite the fact that they aren't quite sure where the ladder is going.
+Having fun while working is highly correlated with my job satisfaction.
+It sounds obvious, but I've seen many people sacrifice the fun they have for some _thing_ that gives them more money, status, or just the feeling of progressing up the ladder, even if they have no idea where that ladder leads.

-The problem is that without the fun in the job you lose your daily drive to do the work.
-When we do things that we experience as being "fun" our neurons are releasing dopamine and activating the parts of the brain that scientists call pleasure centers [[1]](https://hub.jhu.edu/magazine/2016/summer/neuroscience-of-fun/).
-When we find activities that activate these pleasure centers, our brains want us to do them again and again.
-In a work context, this has a couple interesting ramifications:
+When we find activities we enjoy, our brains want us to do them again and again – see this piece on the [neuroscience of fun](https://hub.jhu.edu/magazine/2016/summer/neuroscience-of-fun/) for why.
+This has a couple interesting ramifications in a work context:

-1) If we're having fun (and releasing dopamine) while doing our work, we'll not only be okay with doing our work on the daily, we will actively look forward to and pursue it.
+1) If we're having fun doing our work, we will actively look forward to and pursue it more than normal.

 2) When we do things again and again, we tend to get better at them, and thus better at our jobs.

-And when you put these two things together, you'll likely find that optimizing for fun in your work results in you wanting to work more and being better at the work you do, which _should_ (hopefully, theoretically) result in the salary increases and promotions that you've been dreaming about all along.
+And when you put these two things together, you'll likely find that optimizing for fun in your work results in you wanting to work more and being better at it.
+This _should_ (hopefully, theoretically) result in the salary increases and promotions that you've been dreaming about all along.

 ## What makes a job fun?